nop33/si/src/content/blog/our-updated-strategy-and-theory-of-change/index.md

 #### Long-Term Outcomes

 **A strong and resilient multilateral system:** Over time, multilateral institutions have seen improved coordination amongst various actors.
-Governance ecosystems have become more coherent and long-term focused, improving the the multilateral system's ability to address risks and accelerating societal changes.
+Governance ecosystems become more coherent and long-term focused, improving the multilateral system's ability to address risks and accelerating societal changes.

 **Humanity benefits from technology, whilst minimizing risks:** Over time, policymaking processes have evolved to become highly agile, responsive and inclusive, enabling humanity to make the most of new technologies by putting in place effective governance structures to manage any risks.